 Raphael Espinoza is an Economist in the Research Department (Systemic Issues Division) at the IMF.
-His research focus is on international macroeconomics, development macroeconomics, and asset pricing.
-He is currently a member of the Spain mission team, and previously he worked on the Dominican Republic, Qatar, Saudi Arabia and the U.A.E.
+His research focus is on development macroeconomics, international macroeconomics/international finance, and asset pricing.
+He is currently a member of the Spain mission team, and previously he worked on the Dominican Republic (under an IMF program), Qatar, Saudi Arabia and the U.A.E.
 Before joining the IMF, he was an Economist at the ECB, focusing on the US economy, and he worked on fiscal policy at the French Treasury.

 Personal WebPage: http://oxford.academia.edu/raphaelespinoza

 Fluent In: French, Spanish.

 PhD in Economics, University of Oxford, 2009

 Visiting PhD student, Yale University, 2007

 MSc. in Economics for Development, University of Oxford, 2004

 Ingenieur des Ponts et Chaussees (MSc. in Applied Mathematics), 2004

 Economist, Strategy, Policy and Review Department, Strategy Unit for Low Income Countries, IMF, 2010-2011

 Economist, Middle East and Central Asia Department, Gulf Cooperation Council Division, IMF, 2008-2010